transferwise/pipelinewise/_sources/connectors/taps/postgres.rst.txt

 **Step 3.1: Install the wal2json plugin**

-To use :ref:`log_based` for your PostgreSQL integration, you must install the `wal2json <https://github.com/eulerto/wal2json>`_ plugin.
-The wal2json plugin outputs JSON objects for logical decoding, which Stitch then uses to perform Log-based Replication.
+To use :ref:`log_based` for your PostgreSQL integration, you must install the `wal2json <https://github .com/eulerto/wal2json>`_ plugin that has support for format-version=2 (wal2json >= 2.3).
+The wal2json plugin outputs
+JSON objects for logical decoding, which the tap then uses to perform Log-based Replication.

 Steps for installing the plugin vary depending on your operating system.
 Instructions for each operating system type are in the wal2json’s GitHub repository: